reakunen/maihoney/README.md

 Website URL: [maihoney.com](https://maihoney.com/)

-Planning on launching a E-Commerce website somewhere in the future to sell my honey from the beekeeping activities...
+Planning on launching a E-Commerce website somewhere in the future to sell honey from the beekeeping activities when I am not coding...